 B-301: Application Date

 Boards must ensure that the date on which a Trade-certified worker first receives an explanation of TAA benefits and services at a Workforce Solutions Office is the date entered into TWIST TAA Application Date field.
 (Previously, the date entered into the Application Date field in the TWIST TAA Program Summary tab was the date an individual received the first reportable TAA service.)
 The Application Date is now a reportable item, and Boards must ensure correct documentation in the TAA Application Date field in TWIST.

-TAA@twc.texas.gov
+The TAA Application Date field may not be changed once entered into TWIST.
+A change may be requested by sending an email message to TAA Technical Assistance at TAA@twc.texas.gov.
+The TAA application date remains the same even if a participant received a previous explanation of TAA benefits or TAA qualifying services in TWIST.

 B-302: Career Planning/Case Management